mendozapresh/MOBDEVE-S15-21-MCO/README.md

 - WorkManager handles scheduled daily notifications.
 Notification permission is requested on Android 13 and later.
 - MPAndroidChart is used to display the user's mood scores and recent mood trends.

-## Data and Privacy
-Mood records are stored in Cloud Firestore under the authenticated user's account.
-Firestore security rules should be configured to prevent users from accessing another user's records.

 # MOBDEVE-S15-21-MCO
 >>>>>>> 09d959842802eb0f1ee3e1c4b7cac8a00f57270c